Micro Master's Degree in Strategic Human Resource Management

 • Effective HRM

-• Evaluation of strategic human resource management contribution e g. characteristics, importance, techniques; the changing patterns of effective human resource management; the effect of globalization; and the use of IT.
+• Evaluation of strategic human resource management contribution e g. characteristics, importance, techniques, changing patterns of effective human resource management, globalisation’s effect, and IT’s use.

-• Growth in business; changes in business; labour market competition; labour cost substitution; development of employee; control of labour cost; operations location; work nature changing; productivity increase; efficiency increase; technological impact; competition in business; declination of business.
+• Business growth; changes in business; labour market competition; labour cost substitution; development of employees; control of labour cost; operations location; work nature changing; productivity increase; efficiency increase; technological impact; competition in business; declination of business.

-• Personnel prerequisites identification: experiences, skills, qualifications, numbers; personnel matching to organisational prerequisites; basic prerequisite factors: skills, demand and supply of labours, workforce; external factors: policies of governments, education, employment, regional or industrial training; competitions in labour market; human resource planning e g. features and requirements; functionalities e g. selection and recruitment, retention, skill development, up-skilling, re-skilling, succession planning; outputs; resource demand; success factors; planning length e.g. short, medium and long; and costs and benefits of the business.
+• Personnel prerequisites identification: experiences, skills, qualifications, numbers; personnel matching to organisational prerequisites; essential prerequisite factors: skills, demand and supply of labours, workforce; external factors: policies of governments, education, employment, regional or industrial training; competitions in the labour market; human resource planning e g. features and requirements; functionalities e g. selection and recruitment, retention, skill development, up-skilling, re-skilling, succession planning, outputs; resource demand, success factors; planning length, e.g. short, medium and long; and costs and benefits of the business.

-• Models of analysis an organisational and its environment e.g.: SWOT, PEST, Mckinsey7S, natural system model, cognitive model, meta models.
+• Models of analysis of an organisation and its environment, e.g., SWOT, PEST, McKinsey7S, natural system, cognitive, and meta models.
 HR Metrics, employee surveys, audits and workforce analytics.

 • Relationship of organisational strategy with HR strategy.